baenningerlevin/phone_book/README.md

-# Telephone directory
+# Phone book

-The telephone directory is an internal order from Bühler.
+The phone book is an internal task from Bühler.